 “Arbeit macht frei, transports of invalids.
 Hartheim Castle breathes us in, in block 5 we worship malaria.”

-Music can have an intense influence with tremendous longevity and impact.
-This album taught me so much, about so many things.
+Some music has the ability to affect, commentate and remain relevant for with tremendous longevity.
+This album taught me so much.
 It’s different to, say, To Pimp A Butterfly, which takes the listener through Kendrick Lamar’s own struggles with injustice and racism; of course the Manics were not involved in all of the topics on the album.
-But in some ways, to a 15-year-old me anyway, that made this knowledge and these opinions even more accessible, because I didn’t have to have lived through it to understand why it was so destructive.
-It was simply an onslaught of information and awareness – many of which feels as pertinent to this very week as it did back in 1994.
+But in some ways, to a 15-year-old me anyway, that made this knowledge and these opinions even more accessible; I didn’t feel disconnected to the artist, I felt educated by them.
+I didn’t have to have lived through it to understand why it was so destructive.
+It was simply an onslaught of hyper-aware information – much of which is as pertinent to this very week as it did back in 1994.

 Music has the power to simultaneously provide insight into, and solace from, the world’s terrors.

 At the time of writing this, it’s about 24 hours after Donald Trump has been elected to be President of the United States.
-It’s difficult to conjure hope or faith, but one thing I can do is turn to the artists and musicians who have the power to grasp devastating events and reshape them into something beautiful, and something important.
+It’s difficult to conjure hope or faith, but one thing I can do is turn to the artists and musicians who have the power to grasp devastating events and use them to create something important and beautiful, whether a response or reflection.

 The Holy Bible had a huge impact on my understanding of the world, and I have no doubt that the next four years will, if nothing else, produce many more records that are just as sobering, insightful, and important as this one.